flaf/miscellaneous/puppet/modules/network/README.md

 key will be used (if this interface has the `on_networks` key of course).
 If the interface has no `on_networks` key, just the comment of the interface will be inserted.

+**The `routes` entry above is special**.
+It allows to add automatically routes in the `/etc/network/interfaces` with `pre-down` and `post-up` instructions.
+This entry must be an array of non-empty strings which *must* be the names of routes defined in the networks mentioned in the `in_networks` array.

 In addition of the 2 yaml examples above, if you add too this entry in hiera: